- As low as $500/Night

 - Approximately 700 square feet

-We believe in adding chic comfort to your fun-filled, vacation, extended stay or fast hideaway.
-No matter your length of stay, you'll appreciate our top of-the-line amenities, and function in the space with our eclectic, architectural design.
-Step outside to on the sizable porch, play your favorite outdoor game or BBQ on the sandy lawn.
+We believe in adding extravagant comfort to your fun-filled, vacation, extended stay or fast hideaway.
+No matter your length of stay, you'll savor our top of-the-line amenities, and function in the space with our eclectic, architectural design.
+Step outside to on the huge porch, play your favorite outdoor game or BBQ on the sandy lawn.
 This bungalow is located in Ocean Lakes Family Campground, one of the biggest family campground and resort in the country.
 Take a six-min. walk to the beach or greet the morning sun as it glistens on the shores of the Atlantic.
 Visit the water park or get out on the town to try one of many eateries.
 Suitable for the single traveler, couples or a modest family - this bungalow has all you need in one. place.

 Welcome to Barefoot Lane Properties